zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Lillian says she doesn’t have one.
 She says she “co uldn’t hack it.”
 The expression “to hack (hack) it” means to be able to do something that is difficult, to be successful at a difficult job or task.
 If someon e says, “I can’t hack it,” he means I can’t do it.
 It’s too hard for me.
 Lillian says it was too hard for her to go to college.
 Amos says, “Hmm, then you might want to  consider becoming a certified nursing assistant.”
 The word “certified” (certified) refers to someone who passes a test or is somehow shown to be able to do something.
 An “assistant” is someone who helps another person.

 A “certified nursing assistant” is someone who is n ot a registered nurse but has studied something about nursing – enough to help nu rses do what they do.
-There are the nurses who do not go to school for four yea rs, who may only study for a year and a half or two years and get another kind o f certificate or permission to
+There are the nurses who do not go to school for four yea rs, who may only study for a year and a half or two years and get another kind of certificate or permission to

 work as a nurse, but not doing all of the things th at a registered nurse can do.
 A certified nursing assistant is an example of that.